 v6.
 We perform batch data builds on a quarterly basis.
 We don't perform any streaming updates to the dataset between data releases.
 Each version of the APIs will use the most up-to-date data release.

-You can view our Example Record to better understand the Person Data schema, though each API endpoint will have its own unique response.
+You can view our Example Record to better understand the Person Data Schema, though each API endpoint will have its own unique response.
 Data releases happen every three months between the first and fifteenth of the first month of the fiscal quarter.
-After a data release, barring any significant update that breaks existing functionality in the APIs, the newly built data will be returned in existing versions of the APIs.
-Therefore, the dataset is not completely static; the number of fields and data points a specific profile has may increase or decrease through time.
+After a data release, barring a significant update that breaks existing functionality in the APIs, we will return the newly built data in existing versions of the APIs.
+Therefore, the dataset is not completely static; the number of fields and data points that a specific profile has may increase or decrease through time.

-In a single API version, we make persistence commitments in our Person Manual relating to certain fields.
+In a single API version, we make persistence commitments in our Person Schema relating to certain fields.